Our free membership, business.com+, takes the pain out of choosing new business services.

 Alternatives to Kanter’s management theory

-Follett introduced concepts such as conflict resolution through integration and the importance of informal processes; also, the idea that management should facilitate cooperation and coordination to achieve organizational goals.
+Follett introduced concepts such as conflict resolution through integration and the importance of informal processes.
+She also proposed that management should facilitate cooperation and coordination to achieve organizational goals.
 Her management philosophy supports small businesses and employee-first models by integrating successful employee engagement strategies into overall business goals.

-Henry Mintzberg’s theory has significantly influenced business management.
-It has done this by providing a framework for defining managerial roles and responsibilities, enhancing decision-making structures, and building trust within organizations since its introduction in the early 1970s.
+Since its introduction in the early 1970s, Henry Mintzberg’s theory has significantly influenced business management by providing a framework for defining managerial roles and responsibilities, enhancing decision-making structures and building trust within organizations.

-Geared toward improving industrial efficiency by simplifying tasks, Frederick Taylor’s management theory is an older concept that continues to influence modern management practices.
-This theory promotes rewarding employees for increased productivity; this creates a pro-employee stance that aligns with the contemporary emphasis on work-life balance and healthy work environments.
+Frederick Taylor’s management theory, which is geared toward improving industrial efficiency by simplifying tasks, is an older concept that continues to influence modern management practices.
+This theory promotes rewarding employees for increased productivity, with a pro-employee stance that aligns with contemporary emphasis on work-life balance and healthy work environments.

-Over the years, Taylor’s method has faced criticism for potentially reducing the importance of certain roles; it’s also caught flak for not providing adequate opportunities for creative employees to grow within an organization.
-However, when implemented correctly, Taylor’s scientific management can significantly improve efficiency — making it a valuable asset for many businesses.
+Over the years, Taylor’s method has been criticized for potentially reducing the importance of certain roles and not providing adequate opportunities for creative employees to grow within an organization.
+However, when implemented correctly, Taylor’s scientific management can significantly improve efficiency, making it a valuable asset for many businesses.

 Max Weber’s management theory stresses strict rules and a clear power hierarchy to achieve efficiency; advancement is based on merit rather than personal relationships.
 Weber’s theory also encourages only hiring employees who possess specific skill sets to ensure organizational success.

-When organizations properly apply Weber’s theory, everyone is treated equally and work responsibilities are assigned based on expertise.
-This approach encourages the development of standardized operating procedures (SOPs) and documentation to streamline processes; it can also enhance employee morale.
-When applying Weber’s theory, it is advised to avoid rule-bound pitfalls such as excessive paperwork and reduced transparency.
+When organizations properly apply Weber’s theory, everyone is treated equally; work responsibilities are assigned based on expertise.
+This approach encourages the development of standardized operating procedures (SOPs) and documentation to streamline processes.
+It can also enhance employee morale.
+When applying Weber’s theory, it’s advised to avoid rule-bound pitfalls such as excessive paperwork and reduced transparency.

 Did you find this content helpful?